 Our friends from the Baltic states became special participants of the festival.

-And the kurenas, a fishing boat of the Curonian Lagoon, that came from Klaipeda took an honorable place in the parade.
+And the kurenas, a sot boat, that came from Klaipeda took an honorable place in the parade.
 It was a hard route for colleagues from the Lithuanian Sea Museum to get to Kaliningrad along the waterways.

 Bosun’s Store, an antique fair on the embankment of the Museum of the World Ocean with workshops, boat models, concerts and cafes, started while the boats were ploughing the river Pregol.